EatChangmyeong/domflow/README.md

 If the `attributes` object contains a `dataset` key and its value is another object, its key-value pairs will be the element's `data-*` attributes.

+If the `attributes` object contains a `style` key and its value is another object, its key-value pairs will be the element's inline CSS rules.

 If the `attributes` object contains an `on` key and its value is another object, its key-value pairs will be the element's event handlers.

 If the resulting element is one of the empty elements listed below, this method will return the original element: